arianeduverdier/POEM-recall-error/README.md

 The code is written in the R language for statistical computing (version 4.2.0) and the probabilistic programming language [Stan](https://mc-stan.org/) for the models.
 Package dependencies can be found in [`renv.lock`](renv.lock).

+For this analysis, we used data from a randomised multi-centre dose-finding study for topical eczema treatment ([Clinicaltrials.gov NCT02564055](https://clinicaltrials.gov/ct2/show/NCT02564055), requested on [www.clinicalstudydatarequest.com](www.clinicalstudydatarequest.com), study 203121).

 ## File structure
 Files for the analysis conducted in this project are:
  - [`01_missing_values_imputation.R`](01_missing_values_imputation.R) : Impute missing daily symptom presence/absence using a [Markov chain model](https://ghurault.github.io/EczemaPred/articles/MC.html) implemented in the [EczemaPred](https://ghurault.github.io/EczemaPred/index.html) R package.